After the election, we need more bridge builders and fewer slick marketeers…

 This predilection for domestic political dominance ricochets into the nature of the story it (and wider nationalism) is able to tell around what it is to be Irish, creating a narrative weakness amongst those who feel themselves to be both Irish and British.

-It also tempts them into easy but inaccurate tribal accounts of what’s happening within wider Northern Irish civil society (which at its most careless it lands with responsibility for mega bonfires and loyalist flags in single identity escapes).
+It also tempts them into easy but inaccurate tribal accounts of what’s happening within wider Northern Irish civil society (which at its most careless it lands it with responsibility for mega bonfires and loyalist flags in scattered single identity estates).

-So it not only falls back into a tribal comfort zone, but its reflexive defensiveness about its own past attempts at getting a United Ireland (like the Provisional’s attempted military coup), leading to capture by the weakness of their own failed actions.
+So it not only falls back into a tribal comfort zone, but its reflexive defensiveness about its own past attempts at getting a United Ireland (like the Provisional’s attempted military coup), has led it to be captured by the weaknesses of its own past actions.

 Such accounts expunge ‘the other side’ from their version of the past.
 The row over a new Peacemaker’s Museum in Derry which purposely excludes any unionist participation in the bringing of peace, only further weakens their appeal to the “persuadables”.